fakundo/next-redux-store/packages/lib/README.md

 ### - HYDRATE

-HYDRATE returns hydration action name.
+HYDRATE returns name of the hydration action.

 ## License